-Finn has also worked as a strategy consultant (competitor analysis, market studies, strategic profit improvement), a defence analyst, co-founded an Internet startup, founded a Transition Town, and co-written a movie screenplay.
+My first job was as a systems analyst/programmer, building and running computer simulations of antisubmarine warfare.
+I’ve also worked as a strategy consultant, performing market studies, competitor analysis, and strategic profit improvement programmes (by understanding and quantifying fundamental cost generators).
+And I’ve co-founded an Internet startup, founded a Transition Town, and co-written a movie screenplay.

 “I find it difficult to put into words the alchemy Finn brought to my project.”

 “If ever you have an intractable problem you’d like alchemised into pure solution, Finn Jackson is probably your man.”

 I also have a degree in physics from Oxford University and an MBA with distinction from Imperial College, London.

 I have three adult children, enjoy cooking, walking, and attempting to play the piano.
 I once performed standup comedy (reasonably well) and in 2017 I walked the Camino de Santiago in only 28 days, then continued to the coast walking a total of 1,000 km in 35 days.
 I want to do it again one day.